-Sunday January 7, 2018, celebrities from every part of the entertainment industry showed their support for the a movement, breaking the silence on sexual harassment and assault, by wearing black to the 75th annual Golden Globe awards ceremony.
-For too long people have been afraid to speak out about harassment and felt forced to remain silent due to threatened repercussions.
+By wearing black to the 75th annual Golden Globe awards ceremony on Sunday January 7, 2018, celebrities from every part of the entertainment industry showed their support for the critical movement to break the silence on sexual harassment and assault.
+For too long, people have been afraid to speak out about harassment and have felt forced to remain silent due to threatened repercussions.
 But now, the nation is rallying to put an end to this fear of speaking up.
-We are determine to find a way to create and maintain safe environments in corporate America.
+In like manner, corporate America is determined to create and maintain safe environments for their people.

-This being said, the importance of a psychologically safe workplace is more prevalent than ever before.
-Synergistx and BlueEQ™ define psychological safety as; “a shared belief that it’s safe to discuss ideas, experiment, take risks, give feedback, and learn from mistakes.”
-So, let’s take a quick look at what the implementation of this idea carries with it.
+Specialists in the field define psychological safety as “a shared belief that it’s safe to discuss ideas, experiment, take risks, give feedback, and learn from mistakes.”* So, let’s take a brief look at what establishing a psychologically safe workplace looks like.

 1. People feel comfortable speaking

 For quite some time, silence has misled.
 Often, the perceived need to keep it all together for “that” promotion also presumes that to “make waves” suggests emotional inability to handle greater responsibility.
 However, this is not the case.
 It goes without saying, venting every struggle to a manager or repeating hearsay about co-workers are far from helpful or constructive.
 Nevertheless, organizations must create environments in which people feel comfortable expressing concerns without anxiety over the risk of adverse consequences.
 Inviting openness from team members increases awareness of office dynamics.
 In like manner, freedom to voice unease alerts others when issues of serious concern arise.
 Furthermore, welcoming authentic communication gives insight for building mutually respectful collaboration.